rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 He must manage his own household well, with all dignity keeping his children submissive, ^0304

-for if someone does not know how to manage his own household, how will he care for God’s church? ^0305
+for if someone does not know how to manage his own household, how will he care for God's church? ^0305

 He must not be a recent convert, or he may become puffed up with conceit and fall into the condemnation of the devil. ^0306